Dubbed “the first social media president,” it’s hard to find someone that hasn’t retweeted Barack Obama’s Twitter account.

 Hello, Twitter!
 It's Barack.
 Really!
 Six years in, they're finally giving me my own account.— President Obama (@POTUS) May 18, 2015

-Your first tweet is arguably the most important tweet you will ever send.
+Your first tweet is arguably the most important tweet you'll ever send.
 With 350 thousand sent every minute, dull posts will spontaneously combust as soon as they enter the Twittersphere.

-From Tweet 1.0, @POTUS coined his witty, “I might be the leader of the free world but I can have a laugh too,” voice that would later gain him the title of the world’s first web-friendly president.
+From Tweet 1.0, @POTUS coined his witty, “I might be the leader of the free world but I can have a laugh too,” voice that'd later gain him the title of the world’s first web-friendly president.

 Bonus points for having a catchy handle.